Female genital cutting

 We understand that traditional ‘cutting’ or ‘sunna’ is a very personal and sensitive issue and we take great care to respect your privacy.

-For women who have experienced female circumcision, we offer a free health clinic run by specialist nurses to discuss the concerns you might be experiencing with:
+For women who have experienced traditional cutting, we offer a free health clinic run by specialist nurses to discuss the concerns you might be experiencing with:

 - Other ongoing issues

-We can help women understand the type of circumcision they have had and what options and procedures are available to them.
-Some circumcisions can be reversed and the procedure is often simple.
+We can help women understand the type of traditional cutting they have had and what options and procedures are available to them.
+Some traditional cutting can be reversed and the procedure is often simple.

-If you are pregnant and affected by female circumcision, it is particularly important for you to come to the clinic to discuss the possible problems.
+If you are pregnant and affected by traditional cutting, it is particularly important for you to come to the clinic to discuss the possible problems.

 A doctor’s referral is not necessary.